← Back to Distinction 9

 Respondeo: Dicendum, quod generatio Filii est aeterna tum ratione generantis, tum ratione geniti: ratione generantis propter summam et perfectam fecunditatem, ratione geniti propter summam et perfectam aequalitatem; quarum utraque conditio tollit, ne Filius sit posterius9 Patre, sicut visum est in opponendo.
 Alia ratio est propter summam in utroque actualitatem, in qua non distat actus a potentia, nec posse antecedit esse.

-Ad 1.
-Ad illud quod obiicitur, quod corruptio ponit terminum finalem; dicendum, quod corruptio semper dicit variationem et mutationem, et ita conversionem entis in non esse; et ideo ponit terminum finalem.
-Sed generatio aliquando dicit mutationem10, ut in creaturis, et sic ponit terminum initialem; sed in divinis non dicit mutationem ex non ente, sed emanationem ab ente.
+1. Ad illud quod obiicitur, quod corruptio ponit terminum finalem; dicendum, quod corruptio semper dicit privationem, et mutationem10, et ita conversionem entis in non esse; et ideo ponit terminum finalem.
+Sed generatio aliquando dicit mutationem, ut in creaturis, et sic ponit terminum initialem; sed in divinis non dicit mutationem ex non ente, sed emanationem ab ente.

-Ad 3.
-Ad illud quod obiicitur, quod Filius habet principium essendi; dicendum, quod principium dicitur dupliciter, scilicet originale et initiale.
+3. Ad illud quod obiicitur, quod Filius habet principium essendi; dicendum, quod principium dicitur dupliciter12, scilicet originale et initiale.
 Secundum quod principium dicitur originaliter, sic Filius tam quantum ad esse, quam quantum ad durationem habet principium, quia utrumque habet ab alio.
-Si autem principium dicatur initium, sic dico, quod nec habet principium essendi nec durandi.
+Si autem principium dicatur initium13, sic dico, quod nec habet principium essendi nec durandi.
 Primum principium non aufert rationem aeterni, secundum vero sic.

-Ad 4.
-Ad illud quod obiicitur ultimo, quare Pater communicat Filio carentiam initii, non principii; patet iam responsio: quia temporale et aeternum de necessitate differunt per essentiam, principium et principiatum non sic; ideo non est simile de hoc et illo.
-Quia ergo quod habet initium est temporale, quod caret est aeternum; ideo cum Pater et Filius sint unius essentiae, patet etc. Rursum, cum habere principium et non habere dicant differentiam personae, et haec est inter Patrem et Filium; ideo sicut Pater non communicat Filio personam, sed tantum naturam sive essentiam, sic communicavit ei non habere initium, sed non communicavit non habere principium.
+4. Ad illud quod obiicitur14 ultimo, quare Pater communicat Filio carentiam initii, non principii; patet iam responsio: quia temporale et aeternum de necessitate differunt per essentiam, principium et principiatum non sic; ideo non est simile de hoc et illo.
+Quia ergo quod15 habet initium est temporale, quod caret est aeternum; ideo cum Pater et Filius sint unius essentiae, patet etc. Rursum, cum habere principium et non habere dicant16 differentiam personae, et haec est inter Patrem et Filium; ideo sicut Pater non communicat Filio personam, sed tantum naturam sive essentiam, sic communicavit ei non habere initium, sed non communicavit non habere principium.

 Scholion